 Download CBSE Revision Notes for CBSE Class 07 Social Science Life in the Deserts Life in the Deserts: Environment Interaction: Case Studies – life in desert regions – Sahara and Ladakh.
 To compare life in one’s own surrounding with life of other environmental settings

-Download CBSE Revision Notes for CBSE Class 07 Social Science Media and Advertising Media and Advertising (Understanding Media and Understanding Advertising): understand the role of the media in facilitating interaction between the government and citizens, gain a sense that government is accountable to its citizens, understand the link between information and power, gain a critical sense of the impact of media on people’s lives and choices, appreciate the significance of people’s movements in gaining this right.
+Download CBSE Revision Notes for CBSE Class 07 Social Science Understanding Media Media and Advertising (Understanding Media and Understanding Advertising): understand the role of the media in facilitating interaction between the government and citizens, gain a sense that government is accountable to its citizens, understand the link between information and power, gain a critical sense of the impact of media on people’s lives and choices, appreciate the significance of people’s movements in gaining this right.

 CBSE revision notes for class 7 Social Science NCERT chapter wise notes of 7th Social Science CBSE key points and chapter summary for 7 Social Science all chapters in PDF format for free download.
 CBSE short key notes and chapter notes for revision in exams.
 CBSE short notes of 7th class Social Science.
 Summary of the chapter for class 7 Social Science are available in PDF format for free download.
 These NCERT notes are very helpful for CBSE exam.
 CBSE recommends NCERT books and most of the questions in CBSE exam are asked from NCERT text books.
 These notes are based on latest NCERT syllabus and designed as per the new curriculum issued by CBSE for this session.
 Class 7 Social Science chapter wise NCERT note for Social Science part and Social Science for all the chapters can be downloaded from website and myCBSEguide mobile app for free.